Laurent Dreuillat at Nuxeo World 2011

 Our positioning as a specialist in a few key domains is part of the company philosophy.
 It’s a strategic choice.
 We prefer to foster expertise in a few niche areas, because we feel that offers the most added value for our clients.
 Today, the big SIs cover many domains, and we need an edge to compete in this market.
 We have the same positioning on the software side; focusing on smaller niche areas, including ECM and information management.

 We plan to stay in these domains, and deepen our expertise.

 CG: Sword is also “almost” a software provider.
 You package vertical solutions, but also manage software connectors.
-If we are not mistaken, for instance, Sword is working with Google to maintain and develop the Google Search Appliance connectors to many of the ECM solutions on the market.
+If we are not mistaken, for instance, Sword is working with Google to maintain and develop the Google Search Appliance connectors to many of the Enterprise Content Management systems on the market.
 What’s the split between your service activity and your software activity?
 How can these two activities coexist?

 Yes, there is a strong software component in our global offering.
 Software amounts to nearly 50% of our activity.
 We support Google Search Appliance, but there are also others, such as risk and compliance management, and document management.

 We have made a choice to have our software and service offerings remain relatively independent.
 We find that we are more credible on the service side if we make recommendations to our client based on their specific requirements, without putting our own software solutions at the forefront.

 There is, of course, a synergy between our software and services.
 Our UK colleagues have a software product called “Achiever” that handles risk and compliance management.
 We are currently working with them to push that solution to a French client.